Centre for Forensic Neuroscience

 The cost of a lie detector test in the UK is important, but it should be viewed in the context of professionalism, suitability, ethical practice, preparation, question formulation and reporting.
 A professional polygraph examination involves substantially more than a single appointment — it includes suitability screening, question design, informed consent, careful testing and appropriate interpretation of results.

-Before choosing a provider based on price alone, take the time to understand what is included, whether the examination is suitable for your matter, and whether the examiner can demonstrate the training, experience and professional standards that a serious issue requires.
+Before choosing a provider based on headline fee alone, consider the scope of professional work included, whether the examination is suitable for your matter, and whether the examiner can demonstrate appropriate training, experience and professional standards.

 Frequently Asked Questions